magicbell/magicbell-ruby/README.md

 This ruby gem

 1. Is a wrapper around [MagicBell's REST API](https://developer.magicbell.io/reference).
 You can use it to create a notification in your MagicBell project etc.
-2. Can BCC yourActionMailer email notifications to MagicBell if you rather not use MagicBell's API in our Rails application.
+2. Can BCC your ActionMailer email notifications to MagicBell if you rather not use MagicBell's API in your Rails application.
 MagicBell will create an in-app notification from any email notification that's blind copied to it.

 <img width="415" alt="MagicBell Notification Inbox" src="https://user-images.githubusercontent.com/1789832/28327736-f3503f44-6c01-11e7-9a72-c15023db18c6.png">